-This is my third year on the AIDS Lifecycle Ride.
+This is my forth year on the AIDS Lifecycle Ride.

 This year, I am riding to challenge myself physically and mentally, to again experience the beloved community that is the AIDS Lifecycle, and to express my support for my brothers and sisters that are subject to mistreatment because they are somehow viewed as different.
 I believe our nation's and world's well-being can only be assured when the personal well-being of each of our neighbors is assured by our collective action.
 My neighbors include: members of the GBLTQ community; the immigrant; the widow; and people of all faiths and not faith.